marilenadaquino/musoWapp/README.md

 # musoWapp
-a node.js application for the musoW project
+A node.js application for the musoW project

+## Requirements

+* Node
+* Express